-This details the impact that our pupil premium activity had on pupils in the 2022-2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 1 performance data, phonics check results and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 2 performance data and internal assessments for writing.
+Our writing was moderated by an external moderator in 2022.

-The DfE did not publish data in 2020 or 2021 and end of KS1 assessments and the Year 1 phonics screening check were not required to be undertaken.
-Schools were not required to publish any data in 2022 but end of KS1 assessments were undertaken in our school using national assessment materials.
+The DfE did not publish data in 2020 or 2021 and end of KS2 assessments were not required to be undertaken.
+Schools were not required to publish any data in 2022 but end of KS2 assessments were undertaken.
 The DfE recognised that the impact of the COVID pandemic was still being felt and that schools could not be compared with each other or compare their own data from previous years.
-However, the DfE shared national data (KS1) with schools in 2022 to help us gauge the performance of our disadvantaged and non-disadvantaged pupils at a national level.
-End of KS1 assessments were undertaken in 2023.
+However, the DfE shared 2022 national data (KS2) with schools to help us gauge the performance of our disadvantaged and non-disadvantaged pupils at a national level.
+Data will be published once again in 2023.